tara-shukla/Cloud_HW1/README.md

-# Part 2: Work with k-d Data (20 points, due in 1 week)
+# V. Part 2: Work with k-d Data (20 points, due in 1 week)

 In this part, you will generalize your 1D implementation to handle multi-dimensional data.
 Real-world problems often require reasoning over high-dimensional inputs—for example, text embeddings, image features, or sensor data.
 You will reuse the same core logic from Part 1 (reading data, building the tree, and running KNN search), but extend it to operate over vectors in $\mathbb{R}^d$ instead of scalars.